claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 		- Maybe something to do with the version of nokogiri?
 		- In commit 96d475a I updated nokogiri from 1.10.4 to 1.10.10, and that got reversed by my changes above
 		- There is an outstanding dependabot branch from 27/11/20 trying to bump the nokogiri version from 1.10.4 to 1.10.8
+	- At some point the formatting problem got fixed again, and I'm really not sure when / how.
+		- But this Travis error came back again - "`bundle exec rake` - rake aborted!
+Don't know how to build task 'default'" - so I made the same change to `Rakefile` detailed above.
+Then I got the error "cannot load such file -- rspec/core/rake_task", so I added `rspec` to `Gemfile`, ran `bundle install` and checked in the new `Gemfile.lock` (commit efbd13a).
+This seemed to fix the problem.
 - Relevant commits in reverse order:
 	- febe432 Fix rake error in Travis deploy - `Rakefile`
 	- b128805 fixing new deploy errors after losing Gemfile.lock - `.travis.yml` and `script/dummy` (commented out the script-related settings)